 If I’m looking for a Trek, Kona, Scott, Felt, Cannondale, Orange or Cube, could you special order one for me?

 If you’ve set your heart on a specific model or bike brand then you’ll have to find a dealer of those bikes.
-However we will most likely have an alternative available from another brand which may be worth looking at.

 Do you do Cyclescheme, Bike2Work etc. ?